Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 "It is an important issue.
 It is impossible for me to go further than this given the state of the science as recorded in this finding."

-A spokeswoman for Oranga Tamariki said her ministry assisted Bell with her investigation but Bell "did not make any recommendations or comments in relation to Oranga Tamariki".
+A spokeswoman for Oranga Tamariki said her ministry assisted the Coroner with her investigation but the Coroner "did not make any recommendations or comments in relation to Oranga Tamariki".

 "Our role when we receive a report of concern includes making sure any child involved is safe from harm, and working closely with police and other agencies.
 Police are responsible for any criminal investigation," the spokeswoman said.